fsziegler/qt-git/README.md

 # Power qt-git
 A power git tool designed to support many major commands through a cross-platform UI.
+Inspired by "Pro Git" by Chacon, Scott (2009-08-26), Apress.
+Kindle Edition.

 This app has two fields for choosing the local and remote repos to use, and remembers the user's choice between sessions.